 In-House Spay & Neuter

 We recently welcomed Dr. Niki Henderson to our staff to ensure that all of our animals are spayed and neutered before being adopted.
 With the overabundance of unwanted cats and dogs, one of our goals is to help control the pet population.

-We offer boarding of cats and dogs, and require their current, up-to-date veterinarian records.
+As kennel space allows, we offer boarding of cats and dogs, and require their current, up-to-date veterinarian records.
 Our staff walks and provides group playtime, if requested.
 To schedule boarding for your family pet, please complete our Boarding Form and return it to the center.

 Fostering of Animals

 We provide foster homes for animals that come to us too young and need around-the-clock care.
 Our foster environments are loving homes that provide a great beginning for our young animals.

 Pod for Feral Cats